Jiyun19/Coursera_Getting-and-Cleaning-Data/README.md

 ## File Description

-- **Codebook:** This codebook contains explanations of variables and the tasks performed for data cleaning.
+- **codebook.md:** This codebook contains explanations of variables and the tasks performed for data cleaning.

 - **run_analysis.R:** This R code file represents the process of transforming messy data into tidy data as the following steps: